snacktavish/TreeToReads/docs/tutorial.md

 ```
 gamma_shape = 5
 ```
 where the value is a real number >0 that specifies the shape of the gamma distribution to use with gamma rate heterogeneity.
+NOTE: if you are estmating these parameters from data where all sites variable the gamma shape parameter will be estimated as infinity due to ascertainment bias.
+You can delete or comment out this line to not use across site rate vartiation.

 * Set the parameters for read simulation.
 TTR currently only automates simulation of illumina paired end short read data (but that will be expanded in future).
 The read simulation parameters are passed to Art (http://www.niehs.nih.gov/research/resources/software/biostatistics/art/).